Fat Freddy's Drop: Special Edition Part 1

-On 20 July 2018, the single Trickle Down was released and fifth studio album confirmed.
+On 20 July 2018, the single Trickle Down was released and their fifth studio album, Special Edition Part 1, was confirmed.
 Following this, a tour of Europe commenced, which included tease performances of three new songs: Special Edition, 114, and Kamo, Kamo.
 On 10 October 2019, the single Kamo Kamo was released, along with an official name and release date for the upcoming album.
 Special Edition Part 1 was released digitally on 15 November with physical formats to follow.

+LOCK-IN - WAIRUNGA

+Two albums recorded sans audience, released 2020 and 2021.

+BLACKBIRD RETURN REMIX

+Celebrating the tenth anniversary of Blackbird, vinyl release featuring remixes by producers from around the world.

+SLO MO

+Freddys sixth studio album, recorded at BAYS studio and released October 2024.
+Dropped on vinyl first.

 Musical style and influences

 Improvisation, live and in the studio, has been the basis for Fat Freddy's Drop's music since the beginning of their career.
 "Live performance is the most natural state for music," according to trumpeter Toby Laing.
 Most songs begin as a rhythm on Faiumu's MPC, and more sections are progressively added during jam sessions.
 Songs featured on the band's albums and singles are versions that have been refined over years of playing them in the studio, live in Wellington, and on tour abroad.
 Faiumu said that, on their first studio album, it was challenging to fit the long songs the band is used to playing into shorter album-length tracks.

 Describing the band, National Public Radio host Guy Raz said, "Take the swagger of Jamaican dub, throw in a little Memphis soul and send it halfway down the globe, and what comes back?
 The band Fat Freddy's Drop."
 The band has been categorised under many genres, and members say many of those genres helped shape their musical style: delta blues, jazz, dub, soul, techno, and contemporary rhythm and blues.
 Musical styles heard while on tour have also shaped their sound; Dr Boondigga and the Big BW was influenced by contemporary German, Portuguese, and Bhangra music while touring in the years before its release.

-Faiumu and other band members say their biggest influence is their home country of New Zealand, and their peers in Wellington's "small-but-solid" music scene—Wellington's inner-city population was fewer than 180,000 in 2007.
+Faiumu and other band members say their biggest influences are their peers in Wellington's music scene.
 They feel their music "belong[s] here in New Zealand, you can tell it came from this country."
-Fat Freddy's Drop's music has been categorised as Aotearoa roots music—meaning contemporary music inspired by Māori and Pacific Islander culture, even though they are a mixed-race group.
-Faiumu is a first-generation Samoan-New Zealander, Tamaira, Gordon and Kerr are native Māori, and the remaining members are descended from European immigrants.
+Fat Freddy's Drop's music has been categorised as Aotearoa roots music—meaning contemporary music inspired by Māori and Pasifika culture, even though they are a mixed-race group.
+Faiumu was a first-generation Samoan New Zealander, Tamaira, Gordon and Kerr are Māori, and the remaining members are descended from European immigrants.